 2. There is a communication gap

-It might have started sounding a little tired, but communication really and truly is key to any relationship.
+It might have started sounding a little tired and old, but communication really and truly is key to any relationship.
 But, you are aware that you do not communicate each other’s feelings anymore.

 You have angry outbursts, you both fester in your own little stew of feelings or go silent, but you never discuss why you feel disconnected in the relationship or ways to reconnect with a spouse.